Lalu Prasad Yadav: 2000–2005: Rabri Devi as Chief Minister of Bihar

-2004–2009: Union Minister of Railway
+2004–2009: Union Minister of Railways

-In May 2004, Lalu Yadav contested general election from Chhapra and Madhepura against Rajiv Pratap Rudy and Sharad Yadav respectively and won from both the seats with a huge margin with the great support and faith of people of Bihar.
+In May 2004, Lalu contested the general election from Chhapra and Madhepura against Rajiv Pratap Rudy and Sharad Yadav respectively and won both seats with a good margin.
 In total, RJD won 21 seats and it allied with Indian National Congress becoming second-largest member of UPA I after Congress.
-Lalu Yadav became the Railway Minister in the 2004 UPA Government.
-Later, he gave up the Madhepura seat.
+Lalu became the Minister of Railways in the 2004 UPA Government.
+Later, he gave up the Madhepura seat won by Pappu Yadav.

-As railway minister, Lalu Yadav left passenger fares untouched and focused on other sources of revenue for the railways.
-He banned plastic cups from being used to serve tea at railway stations and replaced those with kulhars (earthen cups), in order to generate more employment in rural areas.
-Later, he also said that he had plans to introduce buttermilk and khādī.
+As railway minister, Lalu left passenger fares untouched and focused on other sources of revenue for the railways.
+He penalised the use of thermocol plastic cups from being used to serve tea at railway stations and replaced those with Kulhars (pottery cups), in order to generate more employment in rural areas which failed miserably due to socio-economic reasons.
+Later, he also said that he had plans to introduce buttermilk and khādī linen.
+He also introduced cushion seats in all unreserved compartments.
 In June 2004, he announced that he would get on the railway himself to inspect its problems and went on to board the train from Patna Railway station at midnight.
+During this tenure he is accused to have committed 2005 Indian Railway tender scam.